itsamanmanik/Train-Video-Processor/README.md

 ## Files and Directory Structure
 -   `raw_video.mp4`: The input video file.
+-   `main.py`: The primary script that orchestrates the entire workflow.
--   `video_processor.py`: The main script handling video splitting, frame extraction, and component detection.
+-   `video_processor.py`: Contains the core logic for video splitting, frame extraction, and component detection.
+-   `detector.py`: A utility file containing the object detection model.
 -   `report_generator.py`: Script to compile the final PDF report.
--   `detector.py`: A utility file containing the object detection logic using a pre-trained YOLO model.
 -   `Processed_Video/`: The output directory, structured as follows:
     -   `12309_1/`
         -   `12309_1.mp4`